-Where a Fund's Benchmark Index aims to identify securities that meet criteria which have an element of being forward looking (for example, securities that are expected to provide a high yield or a minimum level of volatility), there is no guarantee that the Benchmark Index will meet its objective.
+Where a Fund's Benchmark Index aims to identify securities that meet criteria which have an element of being forward looking (for example, securities that are expected to provide a high yield or which are selected on the basis of their liquidity, percentage of company earnings allocated to shareholders, levels of profit generated from business operations, market capitalisation and corporate governance credentials), there is no guarantee that the Benchmark Index will meet its objective.
 Many factors can affect the performance of a security and the impact of these factors on a security or its price can be difficult to predict.